-The Misuse of Drugs Regulations 2001 split controlled drugs into five schedules.
-The schedules correspond to therapeutic usefulness and misuse potential.
+The Misuse of Drugs Regulations 2001 categorise controlled drugs into 5 schedules.
+The schedules correspond to the level of therapeutic usefulness and the potential for harm from misuse, with lower schedules having higher risk.
 The Home Office has produced a list of the most commonly prescribed controlled drugs.

 You must store schedule 2 drugs in a controlled drugs cupboard.
-Keep records of these in your controlled drugs register.
-Common examples include morphine, diamorphine, methadone, fentanyl, alfentanil, oxycodone, methylphenidate, dexamphetamine, ketamine and tapentadol.
+Keep records of these drugs in your controlled drugs register.
+Examples include:

-Some services may choose to store controlled drugs in other schedules in the controlled drugs cupboard and record them in the controlled drugs register.
-You should always follow your service medicines policy.
+Some services may choose to store other schedule controlled drugs in the controlled drugs cupboard and record them in the controlled drugs register.
+You should always follow your service’s medicines policy.

 You do not need to record schedule 3 drugs in the controlled drugs register.
-You must store certain schedule 3 drugs in the controlled drugs cupboard.
+However, you must store certain Schedule 3 drugs in the controlled drugs cupboard.
 This includes, for example, buprenorphine and temazepam.

-There are other schedule 3 drugs that you do not need to store in the controlled drugs cupboard.
-Common examples include midazolam, pregabalin, gabapentin, tramadol and barbiturates (phenobarbitone).
+Some other Schedule 3 drugs do not need to be stored in the controlled drugs cupboard.
+Examples include:

 Policies and procedures

 You must have a policy or standard operating procedure that details how you manage controlled drugs in your service.
 This should cover:

 It should include what to do if there's a discrepancy and the contact details of anyone who you need to inform.
 This should include the regional NHS controlled drugs accountable officer (CDAO) at NHS England or the police, depending on the circumstances.
 Check the contact details for:

 - your local NHS England CDAO on our website: Controlled drug accountable officers